 Muhlenberg County Health Department reports 2 new cases of COVID-19

-MUHLENBERG CO., Ky.
-(WBKO) - Muhlenberg County Health Department reports 2 new cases of COVID-19 on Monday, March 29.
+MUHLENBERG, Ky.
+(WBKO) - Muhlenberg County Health Department reports 2 new cases of COVID-19 ON Thursday, April 1, 2021.

 It is crucial that everyone in the community continue working together to combat community spread of this virus, #TeamMuhlenberg.